 Starting from deep within the Lava Flows in the Cascade Range, this cold, gin-clear river cuts its way through ferns and towering evergreens.
 Wild rainbow trout are accompanied by hatchery rainbows which makes this a great river to turn fishing into catching!

-October caddis are beginning to taper off but are still around.
 Nymphs will likely be the only reliable fishing method for the rest of the year.
-Start with a Possie Bugger, stonefly nymph, or October Caddis pupa and follow it with a worm pattern, egg pattern, size 18-22 midge, or size 16-20 mayfly.
-Dry-dropper rigs can be effective as well.
-Try an orange or purple Stimulator or Chubby Chernobyl followed by a size 16-2o JuJu Baetis or midge nymph.
+Start with a Possie Bugger or stonefly nymph and follow it with a worm pattern, egg pattern, size 18-22 midge, or size 16-20 mayfly nymph.
+Our favorites are the Pheasant Tail, Juju Baetis, Copper John, and Psycho Prince.
 You may find a few fish rising to blue winged olives but it likely will not be consistent or predictable.
 Sculpins and Wooly Buggers are always a good thing to have around.
+Flows continue to spike and drop, which means water quality is a bit tough to predict.